Locating sources on early cinema

 - Volume 6: Foreign Films: 1930-1950

 Film Index International – online database “Film Index International provides in-depth indexing of over 125,000 films - from the first silent movies to the latest blockbusters - and biographical information for more than 800,000 personalities.
 Its rich content also includes coverage of international film awards and prizes as well as searchable plot summaries and full cast and crew lists.

 Early Magazines in Microfilm or Paper in Concordia Library not available online

-You can request a scanned copy of a specific article avaialable only in paper or microfilm through Article Delivery Service.
+You can request a scanned copy of a specific article available only in paper or microfilm through Article/Chapter Scan & Deliver.

 The following newspapers and databases on the ProQuest platform can be searched individually or the combined databases:

 - Wall Street Journal

 - Entertainment Industry Magazine Archive includes reviews and articles in some film trade journals.

 - American Periodicals includes articles from early general interest magazines.

 - Times Digital Archive 1785 Onwards provides the complete text of articles for the London Times.